impie66/Kangaroo-Bot/README.md

 <h1>Current Features</h1>

 * Crashing on Null Values
+* getBuildLocation spam
 * Horrible and mostly incorrect retreat manager
+* A pure diet of ConcurrentModificationExceptions
 * Invalid buildLocations
 * Hatred for the protoss race
 * Violent Seizures